 CAR T-Cell Therapy

 A cancer breakthrough is making news and helping people from Kansas City, across the country and around the world.
-The University of Kansas Cancer Center is among the world’s 1st providers of FDA-approved CAR T-cell therapy and 1 of only a few centers in the country to offer all 5 FDA-approved CAR T-cell treatments and several clinical trials.
+The University of Kansas Cancer Center is among the world’s first providers of FDA-approved CAR T-cell therapy and one of only a few centers to offer all FDA-approved CAR T-cell treatments and several clinical trials.
 This precision cancer therapy offers new potential to cure cancers and save lives.